spin311/K8Appstack/README.md

 ![Solution](./pictures/baza.png?raw=true "Baza")

 *kubectl*
+I've used kubectl to perform kubernetes operations, as a client for Kubernetes API.

 ### Containers:

-The kubernetes stack uses four containers:
+The kubernetes stack I've created uses four containers:
 1. multistage container named app, which is the complex one, using nginx and gcc, used to send some data to server using gcc.